-- 1. Perform routine medical and trauma assessment

-- 2. Obtain and document history of time and type of bite (bring offending agent if safe to do so)

-- 3. [AEMT] Establish IV/IO

-- 4. See Blood Pressure Management Procedure

-- 5. See Pain Management Procedure
+- 1. Perform routine medical and trauma assessment - 2.
+Obtain and document history of time and type of bite (bring offending agent if safe to do so) - 3.
+Remove any constrictive items (clothing, jewelry) on effected extremity - 4.
+[AEMT] Establish IV/IO in non-effected extremity - 5.
+See Blood Pressure Management Procedure - 6.
+See Pain Management Procedure